 - Deer flies

 How is an insect sting allergy diagnosed?

 After discussing your medical history, your allergist may recommend a skin test to make a proper diagnosis.
-The most common insect sting allergy that your doctor will test for are bees, hornets, yellow jackets, and wasps.
+The most common insect allergy that your doctor will test for are bees, hornets, yellow jackets hornets, and wasps.

 Treatment of Insect sting allergy

-Allergy specialists (Allergist) and immunologists are physicians specialized in diagnosing allergies and prescribing allergy injection therapy for insect sting allergy.
 If your test results come back positive, the allergist can make suggestions about your treatment.
 The treatment depends on the specific symptoms and medical history.
-Staying away from the insects you are allergic is the best way to avoid an allergic reaction.
+Staying away from the insects you are allergic to is the best way to avoid an allergic reaction.

 Venom immunotherapy or allergy shots, can help stronger your tolerance to allergy and decrease your chances of a life-threatening reaction (anaphylaxis) in the future.

 How do you prevent being stung?